davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

 ### Summary

-If you've followed these instructions carefully, you can type in `http://my-service.internal` into your browser, and access a private service running in Fly.io through a Tailscale app connector!
+If you've followed these instructions carefully, you can type `http://my-service.internal` into your browser and access a private service running in Fly.io through a Tailscale app connector!

-For any machine that is running Tailscale that you wish to access services exposed through the App Connector, it is important that you do `tailscale set --accept-routes` for an already running Tailscale agent, or `tailscale up --accept-routes`
+For any machine running Tailscale that you wish to access services exposed through the App Connector, it's important that you run `tailscale set --accept-routes` for an already running Tailscale agent, or `tailscale up --accept-routes` when starting a new one.

-There was a lot of configuration involved with process, and while it is tricky, it is certainly possible to use App Connectors to solve many problems!
+There was a lot of configuration involved in this process, and while it's tricky, it's certainly possible to use App Connectors to solve many problems!

-With that being said, I've spoken to the fine folks over at Tailscale, and they previewed some upcoming changes to their product that will make this much easier, and will provide additional features for setting up https certificates and other goodies.
+That said, I've spoken to the fine folks over at Tailscale, and they previewed some upcoming changes to their product that will make this much easier and provide additional features for setting up HTTPS certificates and other goodies.

 If you have any questions or get stuck, feel free to reach out.
 Thanks!